Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents

 \section{Conclusion and Broader Impacts}

 Emerging interest in cooperative AI has been led by approaches that endow agents with higher-order shaping capabilities.
 Although these agents exhibit cooperative behaviors when pitted against equivalent opponents, they readily manipulate and exploit agents with simpler learning rules or lower computational capabilities.
-This is a fundamentally undesirable outcome in partially-adversarial interactions between learning agents, with the potential to exacerbate existing computational resource gaps beyond out-of-the-box performance.
+This is a fundamentally undesirable outcome in partially adversarial interactions between learning agents, with the potential to exacerbate existing computational resource gaps beyond out-of-the-box pretrained performance.

-We presented Reciprocators, naïve learning agents equipped with an intrinsic reward for multi-agent settings that seeks to influence the behavior of other, simultaneously learning agents towards mutually beneficial outcomes.
-We showed that Reciprocators are able to shape the behavior of other agents in the environment over the course of training, and can produce prosocial behaviors in a variety of sequential social dilemmas.
-To the best of our knowledge, Reciprocators comprise the first class of learning algorithms to achieve cooperation during simultaneous learning between two independent agents \textit{without} needing meta-learning methods, knowledge of other agents' learning algorithms, or training schedules such as self-play or tracing procedures which control opponent selection and rely on the symmetric player roles.
-We believe that these results show a promising avenue forward for inducing cooperative outcomes from a diverse array of learning algorithms.
+We presented Reciprocators, agents which seek to influence the behavior of other, simultaneously learning agents towards mutually beneficial outcomes.
+We showed that Reciprocators can both learn prosocial behaviors and induce them from other agents in a variety of sequential social dilemmas, while remaining resistant to exploitation by higher-order agents.
+To the best of our knowledge, Reciprocators represent the first class of reinforcement learning algorithms to achieve cooperation during simultaneous learning between two independent agents \textit{without} needing meta-learning methods, knowledge of other agents' learning algorithms, or pretraining routines such as self-play or tracing procedures to control opponent selection.
+We believe that these results show a promising avenue forward for inducing cooperative outcomes from a diverse array of learning opponents.